bigginlab/OxCompBio/README.md

 The Oxford Computational Biochemistry course has been written by several authors over several years.
 Please see individual tutorials for contributor logs.

-Course leader: Professor Philip C. Biggin
+Course leader: Professor Syma Khalid

 ## License